R&D support for you

 With the introduction of a more generous R&D scheme for large companies and increasing awareness amongst companies and advisors of the scope of R&D relief available, the number of companies claiming R&D tax relief increased by 20% in 2016.
 The total R&D relief claimed in 2016 was £2.9bn, of which £1.3bn was paid to SMEs.

 At BHP we welcome the opportunity to talk to businesses about exactly what they do in order to identify any qualifying R&D activity.
 Our aim is to make it easier for clients in a wide range of sectors to benefit from R&D tax relief.
-We have secured more than £13 million in R&D tax relief for our clients across a wide range of sectors from manufacturing and technology to food and drink, in the last 5 years.
+We have secured over £16m across a wide range of sectors, from manufacturing and technology to food & drink, in the last 2 years.
+A further £4m of tax savings have been achieved since COVID affected all our businesses.

 In order to reward companies for driving innovation throughout the UK, since 1 April 2013, HMRC have offered a reduced rate of Corporation Tax for companies earning profits from exploiting Patents and Exclusive Licenses in which they helped develop the underlying invention.